 Membership of a Professional Historians Association (PHA) in Australia requires accreditation under a National Standard.
 There are two categories of membership for people who practice as professional historians and another category for graduate historians.
-Some PHAs (WA, SA & NT) also offer membership and accreditation for historical researchers.
+Some PHAs (WA & SA) also offer membership and accreditation for historical researchers.

 The admission criteria for professional and graduate historians are listed in the National Standard for the Accreditation of Professional Historians in Australia.
 The admission criteria for historical researchers are listed in the National Standard for the Accreditation of Historical Researchers in Australia.